 b.
 Persistently Dangerous Transfers.
-NCLB the Act also mandates that students attending "persistently dangerous schools" as such schools are defined by 105 ILCS 5/10-21.3a, or identified on the list maintained in accordance with 105 ILCS 5/2-3.131 and shall have the right to transfer to another school within the district consistent with NCLB the Act and its regulations as well as applicable State laws.
+NCLB also mandates that students attending "persistently dangerous schools" as defined by 105 ILCS 5/10-21.3a, or identified on the list maintained in accordance with 105 ILCS 5/2-3.131 shall have the right to transfer to another school within the district consistent with NCLB and its regulations as well as applicable State laws.
 Further, students who are victims of certain violent crimes as defined by 725 ILCS 120/3(c) shall have the right to transfer to another school if the violent crime occurs on school property during school hours or at a school-sponsored event.
-Such transfer shall be made to another school within the district consistent with NCLB the Act and its regulations as well as applicable State laws.
+Such transfer shall be made to another school within the district consistent with NCLB and its regulations as well as applicable State laws.